C* Listed by Icarus Ransomware Group

 Salesforce data for this corp.
 Data stolen: SF data.
 Compressed size.

-On June 23, 2026, the Icarus Ransomware Group added C* to its public leak site, confirming that it had exfiltrated internal Salesforce data belonging to the company during a ransomware attack.
+On June 23, 2026, the Icarus Ransomware Group added C* to its public leak site, claiming that it had exfiltrated internal Salesforce data belonging to the company during a ransomware attack.
 While the exact number of people affected remains unknown, anyone whose information passed through C*’s Salesforce environment — customers, employees, partners, or their families — may now have records exposed.

 Public reporting indicates the incident involved Salesforce data that was compressed and uploaded to the Icarus leak portal.
 The group listed the victim on June 23, 2026, following its standard pattern of posting proof of exfiltration after encryption.
 Available details describe the stolen material as internal files rather than a simple credential dump, increasing the potential scope beyond basic login details.